Fornoth/spotify-connect-web/README.md

 There's a login button on the webpage to enter a username and password, or zeroconf (avahi) login can be used after executing the command `avahi-publish-service TestConnect _spotify-connect._tcp 4000 VERSION=1.0 CPath=/login/_zeroconf` (`avahi-publish-service` is in the `avahi-utils` package).

 After logging in successfully, a blob is sent by Spotify and saved to disk (to `credentials.json` by default), and is use to login automatically on next startup.

+## Support
+You can [file an issue](https://github.com/Fornoth/spotify-connect-web/issues/new) or come to the [Gitter chat](https://gitter.im/sashahilton00/spotify-connect-resources)